Enterprise management of personal boards

 Trello Enterprise users will be notified of this change by an in-app banner and an email, both of which will contain a link to a page that shows how their personal boards are affected.

-If a board is part of an Enterprise team, the board and its lists/cards can’t be moved or copied outside of the Enterprise.
+If a board is part of an Enterprise Workspace, the board and its lists/cards can’t be moved or copied outside of the Enterprise.

 Board guests in the Enterprise